keycloak/keycloak-community/design/multi-factor-admin-and-step-up.md

 * [SAML V2.0 Identity Assurance Profiles](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-assurance-profile.html)
 * Handling of the `<RequestedAuthnContext>` element and of the `ForceAuthn` parameter as described in the [SAML core](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf).

+## Appendix

+### Authentication examples

+Below are a list of example authentication of users.
+A realm can support multiple alternatives, where a user can choose one as the default, but also have other alternatives configured.
+It is important that the changes to authentication flow takes into account current and future approaches for authentication in order to not have to be re-designed again in the future.

+Authentication mechanisms:

+* Password
+* PIN
+* Software OTP
+* Hardware OTP
+* SMS
+* Email
+* WebAuthn
+* Printed backup codes
+* Kerberos
+* Identity Provider (OIDC, SAML and Social)
+* Cookie
+* Device identification
+* Push notification to mobile app
+* External

+The above can be used as a single factor, or combined to achieve N factors.
+A single authentication mechanism in Keycloak can also provide multiple factors on its own.
+Example of the latter could be a WebAuthn device that requires user fingerprint or pin to unlock, or an external authenticator.

+The authentication mechanisms can be combined in different combinations.
+Examples include:

+* Password and Software OTP
+* WebAuthn (multiple factors built-in to device)
+* WebAuthn and PIN